-One of the best reasons to visit France is the wine.
-The world's second largest wine producer, taken over by Italy in 2015, France's range of wine types, flavours and tastes is as diverse as the various wine regions in France.
-Here are some of the top regions, plus suggestions of tours, sights and routes.
+One of the best reasons to visit France is wine.
+The world's second-largest wine producer, taken over by Italy in 2015, France's range of wine types, flavors and tastes is as diverse as the various wine regions in France.
+Here are some of the top regions, plus suggestions of tours, sights, and routes.

 - Arblaster & Clarke, based in Britain, offers a wide range of expert-led tasting and vineyard walking breaks, including Champagne weekends.
 Tel.: +44 (0)1730 263111